-a.
-Each department and DGMS shall provide a central administration for its academic disciplines.
+- a.
+Each department shall provide a central administration for its academic disciplines.
 Each department and DGMS shall be responsible for the teaching in its discipline in the School of Medicine, through the core academic program's committee structure and the other units of the undergraduate medical curriculum and in the affiliated hospitals.
-Each department shall also allocate resources to execute powers and responsibilities concerning the faculty's educational, research, scholarly activities (Faculty Handbook, Chapter 2, Section B), and full freedom of scholarly investigation and publication of his or her findings (Faculty Handbook, Chapter 2, Section D).
+Each department shall also allocate resources to support its educational, research, and scholarly activities (Faculty Handbook, Chapter 2, Article VII, Section B).
 These responsibilities shall be exercised by the academic department chairs in conformity with the curricular policies, organization, and components that are specified by the faculty and the dean with the exception of DGMS where the dean serves as chair (see Article 4.7).
 Each department may assume responsibility for teaching in its discipline in the other schools of the health sciences and in the undergraduate and graduate curricula of the university as determined by need and negotiation.
 Where appropriate, each department shall plan and implement graduate programs leading to such graduate degrees as are authorized by the university and shall be responsible for the content of the curricula in its discipline in the several programs specified above.
-Each department shall plan and execute programs of research and of professional activity and shall train medical students, undergraduate students, and graduate students in its disciplines.
+Each department shall plan and execute programs of research and of professional activity and shall train medical students, undergraduate students, and graduate students and, in some cases, undergraduate students in its disciplines.
 Each department shall maintain and staff the facilities which lie within its jurisdiction and shall enlist the cooperation of other departments or of affiliated teaching institutions where this shall be necessary for the execution of its mission.
-Each department shall elect one representative to the Faculty Council.

-b.
-Each department or, at the request of the hospital affiliate's Associate Dean or Executive Dean and with the consent of the Dean of the School of Medicine, each affiliated hospital, shall establish a Department or Affiliated Hospital Committee on Appointments, Promotions, and Tenure (or Appointments and Promotions only, if appropriate) (all hereinafter "DCAPT"s) for the purpose of making recommendations concerning appointments and promotions and if appropriate awards of tenure.
+Each department shall elect one representative to the Faculty Council. - b.
+Each department or, at the request of the hospital affiliate's Associate Dean or Executive Dean and with the consent of the Dean of the School of Medicine, each affiliated hospital, shall establish a Department or Affiliated Hospital Committee on Appointments, Promotions, and Tenure (or Appointments and Promotions only, if appropriate) (all hereinafter "DCAPTs") for the purpose of making recommendations concerning appointments and promotions and if appropriate awards of tenure.
 The department chair or affiliated hospital associate dean or executive dean shall nominate faculty annually for service on the DCAPT for the SOM Dean's approval.
-The department chair shall also nominate a faculty member holding a primary appointment in the department (or the affiliated hospital, if appropriate), preferably at the rank of tenured Associate Professor or Professor, to serve as the DCAPT committee chair.

-c.
-DCAPTs may comprise all the faculty members holding full-time primary appointment in the department, except as provided in paragraph 4.2(c), and may also include faculty holding secondary appointments in the department but holding primary appointments outside the department or school in any of the university's constituent faculties.
-Alternatively, department chairs may nominate a committee of at least three faculty members from among the primary fulltime faculty (and other faculty) to serve as the committee.
+The department chair shall also nominate a faculty member holding a primary appointment in the department (or the affiliated hospital, if appropriate), preferably at the rank of tenured Associate Professor or Professor, to serve as the DCAPT committee chair. - c.
+DCAPTs may comprise all the faculty members holding full-time primary appointment in the department, except as provided in paragraph 4.2(d), and may also include faculty holding secondary appointments in the department but holding primary appointments outside the department or school in any of the university's constituent faculties.
+Alternatively, department chairs may nominate at least three faculty members from among the primary full-time faculty (and other faculty) to serve as the committee.